1989 Chadian constitutional referendum

 A constitutional referendum was held in Chad on 10 December 1989.
 The new constitution made the country a one-party state with the National Union for Independence and Revolution as the sole legal party, as well as confirming Hissène Habré, who had come to power in a 1982 coup, as president.
 It also provided for a presidential republic with a unicameral National Assembly.
 It was passed by 99.9% of voters, with a turnout of 93%.

 Results

+Official results gave a total number of valid votes as 2,690,285, 1,448 more than the total of for and against votes.